 This document describes Cluster Management Service Distributed configuration directives.
 This component provides dynamic load balancing of files and name-space consolidation of distributed data regardless of location.
-The cms component is meant to be used with xrootd's Open File System (ofs) component.
-Refer to the "xrootd ofs & oss Configuration Guide" for detailed information.
+The cms (Cluster Management Services) component is meant to be used with xrootd's Open File System (ofs) component.
+Refer to the "XRootD ofs & oss Reference" for detailed information.

 Directives for cmsd, the clustering daemon and its client counterpart used by the ofs component, come from a configuration file.
+The configuration file is mandatory and its location is specified on the command line using the -c option.

-The characters "cms" must prefix each directive in the configuration file.
-Directives that apply to multiple components must be preceded by the characters "all".
-This makes cms directives compatible with the xrootd's other configurable components:
+The characters cms must prefix each cmsd-specific directive in the configuration file.
+Directives that apply to multiple components must be preceded by the characters all.
+This makes cmsd directives compatible with the xrootd's other configurable components and allows you to use a single configuration file.
+Having a single configuration file is important because the cmsd must also inspect directives destined to the oss (Open Storage System) component.
+These are prefixed by oss.
+Having one configuration file makes this task transpaprent.